 A number of volunteers from the Parish (The Pit Group) have been maintaining this body of water for some 30 years.
 The objectives have changed over the years but have centred on

 - Maintaining vegetation cover to provide an area of open water visible to the public, and used by wildlife;

 - Retaining the area at the back of the pit for a wildlife reserve and

 - Creating and maintaining safe pond edge to minimise erosion and provide a natural barrier.

 To achieve these objectives takes considerable effort.
 The volunteers hold a series of working parties in the summer and winter periods to maintain the Pit area in good condition.
 The dates for future working parties are posted on the News Update page.
 The Pit Group welcomes new members.
-If you would like to join us contact David Cummings (332410 or email email@example.com).
+If you would like to join us contact the Chairman (335810 or email Malcolm Pratt).